-The Indel89 classification incorporates a more granular analysis of the sequence context for some single-base-pair indels, which lets it resolve 1 bp T insertions and deletions in diverse sequence contexts.
-For instance, the Indel83 signature ID23 reflects the removal of single-base Cs from dinucleotide Cs or single-base Ts from mono- or dinucleotide Ts (Figure 1C).
-In contrast, the Indel89 signature InsDel23 (identified in this study) predominantly characterizes the removal of 1 bp C from CCA ([C2]A) and 1 bp T from AXA, CXA, and GXA contexts, where X represents poly-T tracts of varying lengths (1–4 bp) (Figure 1D).
-Collectively, these indel signatures consistently demonstrate that AA exposure preferentially removes 1 bp T from ATA, CTA, and GTA contexts, mirroring the strong SBS22 signal observed genome-wide (Figure 1A).
+The Indel89 classification incorporates different kind of analysis of the sequence context in which the deletion or insertion of a single T or C occurs (Figure 1B).
+For example, for deletions of a single T, the Indel89 classification groups together deletions of a single T in isolation along with deletions of a single T from repeats of 2 to 4 Ts, a distinction that Indel83 makes (compare Figure 1B to Figure 1C).
+At the same time, however, the Indel89 classification distinguishes between deletions a T in which the preceding base is A, C, or G (for example, in signature InsDel23, deletions of ATA>AA or ATTA>ATA and CTA>CA or CTTA>CT in Figure 1B), distinctions in the identity of the flanking based (in the example, A and C) that the Indel83 classification does not capture .
+The Indel89 classification of longer deletions and insertions is generally less granular than that of the Indel83 classification. <advantages and disadvantages>.
+Returning to the examples of single base deletions associated with AA, in Indel83 signature ID23 and the corresponding Indel89 signature InsDel23 ID23 shows that the most common deletion of a single T occurs as VTV > VV (where V indicates any base other than V and the two V need not be the same base), a distinction that Indel83’s signature InsDel23 does not capture.
+But InsDel23 we can see that deletions of T is usually associated with a flanking A, which one might hypothesize is related to the adenine adducts caused by AA, which are also thought to be responsible for the predominance of A>T single base substitutions in SBB22 (Figure 1C) and the dinucleotide mutations involving A and T in DBS20 (Figure 1D).
 Nevertheless, despite their mechanistic importance, indel signatures have historically received less attention: as of COSMIC v3.4, 99 SBS signatures are catalogued, compared to only 23 ID83 signatures.

 In this study, we analyzed somatic mutation data from over 7,000 tumor genomes across two large pan-cancer datasets: PCAWG (Pan-Cancer Analysis of Whole Genomes) (The ICGC/TCGA Pan-Cancer Analysis of Whole Genomes Consortium et al. 2020) and HMF (Hartwig Medical Foundation) (Priestley et al. 2019).
 Using hierarchical Dirichlet process and non-negative matrix factorization approaches (SigProfilerExtractor and MuSiCal), we identified a comprehensive set of 33 Indel83 mutational signatures and 41 Indel89 mutational signatures.
 A signature was considered novel if it was not similar to any known Indel signature or could not be reconstructed from them (more details in Methods and Results).
 To systematically compare the two signature catalogs, we developed and applied a new pipeline to match Indel83 and Indel89 signatures based on tumor samples with high signature proportions and cosine similarities.
 We further profiled the replication timing, asymmetry between genic and intergenic regions and asymmetry between leading and lagging replication strand of each signature, providing insights into their underlying mutational processes.
 Experimental validation in a cells with deficient ribonucleotide excision repair showed that transcription-associated mutagenesis by topoisomerase 1 at sites of ribonucleotides incorporated in genomic DNA generates previously unreported indel signatures that we identified independently in both indel classification systems (Cho et al. 2013; Takahashi et al. 2011; Lippert et al. 2011) Additionally, four novel signatures from both indel classifications systems occurred predominantly in the HMF dataset, due to its larger representation of tumors with microsatellite instability (MSI).
 Together, our analyses provide an expanded and detailed landscape of both Indel83 and Indel89 mutational signatures, comprehensively contributions to key cancer genes, as well as their replication timing, replication strand bias, and genic versus intergenic distributions.